Understanding Ad-hoc commands in Ansible

 Did you find this article valuable?

-Support Saikat Mukherjee by becoming a sponsor.
+Support Saikat Mukherjee's blog by becoming a sponsor.
 Any amount is appreciated!